majidv7/nginx-reverse-proxy/README.md

 sudo systemctl enable --now nginx
 ```
 Then for testing the proxy server type curl 127.0.0.1 or localhost in the terminal
-also, you can type localhost ip to ensure it's running on your favorite internet browser!
+also, you can type localhost ip to ensure it's running on your favorite browser!

-Create this simple javascript app with a text editore like vim and name that to app.js
+Create this simple javascript app with a text editor like vim and name that app.js
 as you can guess this is a simple app that listens on port 3000 and prints out "Hello, World!" save the file with ":wq"

 Now RUN the below commands